krea-ai/prompt-search/README.md

 CLIP is a multi-modal neural network that can encode both, images and text in a common feature space.
 This means that we can create vectors that contain semantic information extracted from a text or an image.
 We can use these semantic vectors to compute operations such as cosine similarity, which would give us a similarity score.

-As a high level example, when CLIP extracts features from an image with a red car, it produces a similar vector to the one that it creates when extracting the features from the text "a red car", or the image from another red car, since the semantics in all these elements are related.
+As a high level example, when CLIP extracts features from an image with a red car, it produces a similar vector to the one that it creates when it sees the text "a red car", or an image from another red car—since the semantics in all these elements are related.

 So far, CLIP has been helpful for creating datasets like [LAION-5B](https://laion.ai/blog/laion-5b/), guiding generative models like VQ-GAN, for image classification tasks where there is not a lot of labeled data, or as a backbone for AI models like Stable Diffusion.

 ## Semantic Search
-Given a piece of data such as an image or a text description, semantic search consists of finding similar items within a dataset by comparing feature vectors.
+Semantic search consists of finding similar items within a dataset by comparing feature vectors.
 These feature vectors are also known as embeddings, and they can be computed in different ways.
 CLIP is one of the most interesting models for extracting features for semantic search.

-The search process consists of encoding items as embeddings, indexing them, and using these indices for fast search in order to build semantic systems.
+The search process consists of encoding items as embeddings, indexing them, and using these indices for fast search.
 Romain Beaumont wrote a great [medium post](https://rom1504.medium.com/semantic-search-with-embeddings-index-anything-8fb18556443c) about semantic search, we highly recommend reading it.

-With the code in this project you can compute embeddings using CLIP, index them using K-Nearest Neighbors, and search for similarities efficiently given an input CLIP embedding.
-Note that for the input embedding we will be able to use a vector computed from a text or an image, and we can also index CLIP embeddings from both, images and texts.
+With this code, you will compute embeddings using CLIP, index them using K-Nearest Neighbors, and search for similarities efficiently given an input CLIP embedding.

 # Environment